sc-ventures/cloudbreak-documentation/docs/cb-disable-provider.md

 ## Disable Providers

-If you are planning to use Cloubdreak with a specific cloud provider or a specific set of cloud providers, you may want to disable the remaining providers.
-For example, if you are planning to use Cloubdreak with Azure only, you may want to disable AWS, Google Cloud, and OpenStack.
+If you are planning to use Cloudbreak with a specific cloud provider or a specific set of cloud providers, you may want to disable the remaining providers.
+For example, if you are planning to use Cloudbreak with Azure only, you may want to disable AWS, Google Cloud, and OpenStack.

 **Steps**